ǃKung people: Healing rites

-The ǃKung term for this powerful healing force is n/um.
+The ǃKung term for this powerful healing force is nǀum.
 This force resides in the bellies of men and women who have gone through the training and have become a healer.
 Healing can be transmitted through the ǃkia dance that begins at sundown and continues through the night.
 The ǃkia can be translated as "trance" which can give a physical image of a sleeping enchantment.
-While they dance, "in preparation for entering a trance state to effect a cure, the substance [the n/um] heats up and, boiling, travels up the healer's spine to explode with therapeutic power in the brain."
+While they dance, "in preparation for entering a trance state to effect a cure, the substance [the nǀum] heats up and, boiling, travels up the healer's spine to explode with therapeutic power in the brain."
 While the healers are in the trance they propel themselves in a journey to seek out the sickness and argue with the spirits.
 Women on the other hand have a special medicine called the gwah which starts in the stomachs and kidneys.
 During the Drum Dance, they enter the ǃkia state and the gwah travels up the spine and lodges in the neck.
 In order to obtain the gwah power the women, "chop up the root of a short shrub, boil it into a tea and drink it."
 They do not need to drink the tea every time because the power they obtain lasts a lifetime.

 The community of the ǃKung fully supports the healers and depends heavily on them.
 They have trust in the healers and the teachers to guide them psychologically and spiritually through life.
 The ǃKung have a saying: "Healing makes their hearts happy, and a happy heart is one that reflects a sense of community."
 Because of their longing to keep the peace between people, their community is tranquil.